microsoft/computervision-recipes/classification/README.md

 Since we take a strong dependency on fast.ai, variable naming should follow the standards of fast.ai which are described in this [abbreviation guide](https://docs.fast.ai/dev/abbr.html).
 For example, in computer vision cases, an image should always be abbreviated with `im` and not `i`, `img`, `imag`, `image`, etc. The one exception to this guide is that variable names should be as self-explanatory as possible.
 For example, the meaning of the variable `batch_size` is clearer than `bs` to refer to batch size.

-More general [coding guidelines](https://github.com/Microsoft/Recommenders/wiki/Coding-Guidelines) are avialable in the [Microsoft/Recommenders](https://github.com/Microsoft/Recommenders) github repo.
+More general [coding guidelines](https://github.com/Microsoft/Recommenders/wiki/Coding-Guidelines) are available in the [Microsoft/Recommenders](https://github.com/Microsoft/Recommenders) github repo.

 The main variables and abbreviations are given in the table below: